7Ds7/videojs-vjsdownload/README.md

       beforeElement: 'playbackRateMenuButton',
       textControl: 'Download video',
       name: 'downloadButton',
-      downloadURL: null //optional if you need a different download url than the source }
+      downloadURL: 'https://video_url.mp4' //optional if you need a different download url than the source }
   }
 } , function() {